jeemok/better-npm-audit/README.md

     "notes": "Ignored since we don't use xxx method" },
-  "980": "Ignored since we don't use xxx method", "Note": "Any non number key will not be excepted"
+  "980": "Ignored since we don't use xxx method", "Note": "Any non number key will not be accepted"
 }
 ```